yifatdzigan/c3s-magic-frontend/src/static/contents/Home.md

 #### Whom is this portal for?
-This portal provides both metrics on model fidelity, targeted to climate scientists and meteorologists, as well as tailored products for different economic sectors.
-Possible users thereof include hydrologists, insurance advisers or agricultural planners.
+This portal provides both metrics on model fidelity, targeted to climate scientists and meteorologists, as well as tailored products for different economic sectors, including insurances, agriculture, water management and sustainable energy.
 <br><br>

 #### Usage